robin-raymond/zax.io/basics.md

 <<<=            // binary bitwise left rotate and assign operator
 >>>=            // binary bitwise right rotate and assign operator .               // post-unary dereference operator
-'               // literal start or end operator
+'               // pre/post-unary literal start/end operator
-"               // literal start or end operator as              // safe type conversion operator
+"               // pre/post-unary literal start/end operator
-()              // function argument declaration operator or
-                // function invocation operator
+as              // binary safe type conversion operator ()              // pre/post-unary function invocation operator
-[]              // array declaration operator or
-                // array access operator
+[]              // pre/post-unary array access operator
 countof         // pre-unary count operator
-                // returns the number elements in a type or
+                // (returns the number elements in a type or
                 // the total reference count for a
-                // `handle` / `hint`, or `strong` / `weak` pointer
+                // `handle` / `hint`, or `strong` / `weak` pointer)
 overhead        // pre-unary overhead operator
-                // obtains a pointer to the overhead information for a
+                // (obtains a pointer to the overhead information for a
                 // pointer, `own`, `handle`, `hint`, `strong`, or `weak`
-                // pointer or optional type
+                // pointer or optional type)
 overheadof      // pre-unary overhead sizing operator
-                // return the number of bytes overhead is needed for this type
+                // (return the number of bytes overhead is needed for this type)
-                // i.e. typically the size of a control block allocatorof     // returns the allocator used for an allocated instance
+                // i.e. typically the size of a control block allocatorof     // pre-unary allocator operator
+                // (returns the allocator instance used to allocate an instance)
 ````